 Tax Collector originated refunds:

-Pursuant to State law, a taxpayer must take timely action to claim certain refunds (indicated by ++).
-In those circumstances, a claim for refund must be submitted prior to the expiration date to provide the authorization for a check to be issued.
+++).
+In those circumstances, a claim for refund must be submitted prior to the statutory expiration date to provide the authorization for a check to be issued.
 With certain exceptions, the Taxpayer generally has four years from the date of payment to submit a claim for refund.
 Once the expiration date has passed, the Taxpayer no longer has a right to claim the refund.

 When applicable, the Auditor's Property Tax Division mails courtesy Refund Claim Forms to the owner or the person believed to be payer of the property tax at the most recently known address.
 The Refund Claim Form includes the expiration date to claim the refund.
 The failure of the Taxpayer to receive the courtesy Refund Claim Form does not extend the time to claim.
 Taxpayers, and other interested parties, may wish to view the